0x00019913/0x00019913/_posts/2017-04-11-meshy-how-to.markdown

 # General use

 The user can upload a mesh.
 At any given time, the tool can contain one mesh (the mesh can be comprised of multiple islands, but the geometry must all come from one file).
-The user can perform standard transformations (translations, rotations, scaling, floor, center) with respect to the axes, use any of `meshy`'s calculation and measurement tools, export the mesh, and change some viewport settings.
+The user can perform standard transformations (translations, rotations, scaling, floor, center) with respect to the axes, use any of `meshy`'s calculation, measurement, and repair tools, export the mesh, and change some viewport settings.
 The user can delete the mesh and then upload another.

 # Interface and controls